cuthbertLab/music21/buildDoc/rst/moduleBase.rst

         .. method:: isClass(className)

+            DEPRECATED: DO NOT USE!
 Returns a boolean value depending on if the object is a particular class or not.
 In Music21Object, it just returns the result of `isinstance`.
 For Elements it will return True if the embedded object is of the given class.
 Thus, best to use it throughout music21 and only use isinstance if you really want to see if something is an ElementWrapper or not.

-            >>> from music21 import note
+            >>> from music21 import *
             >>> n = note.Note()
             >>> n.isClass(note.Note)
             True